Louisville suspends head coach Chris Mack for 6 games

-University officials said Friday that they concluded Mack was a victim of an extortion attempt but he ”failed to follow university guidelines, policies, and procedures in handling the matter.”
+Mack “failed to follow university guidelines, policies, and procedures in handling the matter,” Louisville athletics director Vince Tyra said in a news release.

 Mack said he accepts the suspension and “could have handled matters differently.”

 Mack’s former assistant, Dino Gaudio, pleaded guilty in June to a federal charge of attempted extortion.
-He was scheduled to be sentenced on Friday but has struck a plea deal to avoid prison.
+Gaudio was sentenced in federal court Friday to probation and a $10,000 fine for the attempted extortion.

+The university said it determined Mack was a victim of the attempted extortion.

 The basketball program weathered numerous scandals during former coach Rick Pitino’s tenure, and an NCAA investigation is continuing.

-The suspension will include six non-conference games from Nov.
+The suspension will include six nonconference games from Nov.
 8 to 27, including two games in the Bahamas.
-Mack cannot have any contact with coaches or players during the suspension.
+Mack cannot have any contact with coaches or players during the suspension, and he will have to forfeit about $221,000 of his salary.